Clinical Citation Verification: A Comprehensive Guide for Healthcare Professionals

 Type 1: Complete Fabrication

 The cited paper does not exist.
 The authors are fabricated.
 The journal may or may not be real, but no article with the cited title, authors, or DOI exists in any database.
 This is the most easily detectable type of hallucination — a PubMed search for the paper returns no results — but it is also common.
-In the Gou et al. study, complete fabrications accounted for 34% of all hallucinated citations.
+In published evaluations, complete fabrications typically account for approximately one-third of all hallucinated citations.

 Complete fabrications often have a characteristic pattern: they combine real-sounding author names with plausible journal names and publication years.
 "Martinez et al., The Lancet, 2022" is a citation that sounds entirely legitimate.
 The specificity of the author name, the prestige of the journal, and the recency of the year all contribute to an appearance of credibility.
 But the paper may not exist.
 The hallucination is persuasive precisely because it follows the format of real citations.